-Each of the analyses described above will be repeated for the WSM and MSM subgroups.
-Differences in effects between these subgroups will be tested although it is acknowledged that tests for effect modification usually have low power.
+Differences in effects between the risk groups will be tested although it is acknowledged that tests for effect modification usually have low power.

 Another secondary analysis will consider 4 categories of coverage: not covered, pre-dose only taken, post-dose only taken, pre and post-dose taken (i.e., covered).
 A 4 x 3 contingency table will be formed to describe the category of coverage by arm for each sex act and will use a randomization procedure (randomizing by participant) to test for differences between arms.